id-studiolab/Digital-Interfaces/assignments/04-data-embodiment/index.md

 The three datasources we provide are:

 1. The current coordinates of the ISS and its calculated distance to IDE in Delft
-2. A [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise) function that returns smooth values between 1-100
+2. A [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise) function that returns smooth values between -1 and 1

 You can follow the flow of data when going to [https://ide-education.cloud.shiftr.io](https://ide-education.cloud.shiftr.io/)